Amp up your property management lead gen game: Your nurture and sales strategy

 Lead nurturing takes up time and resources small businesses just don’t have, so focus on those that are the most likely to convert to clients.

-When a lead comes in, the first thing to do is to enter it into your customer relationship management (CRM), which is best de a system for managing every relationship and interaction you have with prospects and customers.
-Your CRM can be a simple Excel spreadsheet (if you dare) or a more complex tool like Salesforce or Hubspot.
+When a lead comes in, the first thing to do is to enter it into your customer relationship management (CRM) software, which helps you keep track of every relationship and interaction you have with prospects and customers.
+Your CRM can be a simple Excel spreadsheet (if you dare) or a more complex tool such as Salesforce or HubSpot.

 You’ll also want to create different stages for the leads that come in, which will help you manage the process and quantify your success.
 Below are some you might want to consider implementing: